Towards quantum turbulence theory: A simple model with interaction of the vortex loops: Classical dynamics of a single vortex

-We will further consider only such solutions of the equation (\ref{LIE_str}).
-Thus, the set of possible vortex loops is reduced to the rings of arbitrary radius and some fluid flow in the core here.
+We will further consider only such solutions of Eq. (\ref{LIE_str}).
+Thus, the set of possible vortex loops is reduced to the rings of an arbitrary radius and some fluid flow in the core here.

-In addition to the equation (\ref{LIE_str}) that describes the evolution of the curve ${\boldsymbol{r}}(\cdot,\xi)$, we postulate the standard hydrodynamic formula \cite{Batche} for the momentum $\tilde{\boldsymbol{p}}$:
+In addition to Eq. (\ref{LIE_str}) that describes the evolution of the curve ${\boldsymbol{r}}(\cdot,\xi)$, we postulate the standard hydrodynamic formula \cite{Batche} for the momentum ${\boldsymbol{p}}$:

 The vector $\boldsymbol{\omega}(\boldsymbol{r})$ stands for vorticity.
 In our model

 where the vorticity $\boldsymbol{\omega}_1(\boldsymbol{r})$ is due to the fluid rotation around the filament and the vorticity $\boldsymbol{\omega}_2(\boldsymbol{r})$ is due to the fluid flow in the filament core.
 Let us consider these summands separately.
 In a cylindrical coordinates $(\rho, \varphi, z)$, the fluid flow velosity $\boldsymbol{u}$ in the filament core is described by the formula